Frequently Asked Questions

 Students should visit their respective office of the respective school (within the Center) in which they are attending for information regarding tutoring.

 Can I rent rooms for my group or conference meetings/training?

 We do rent certain classroom and auditorium space for state agencies and private organizations.
-Facilities request forms and pricing information can be found on this website in the About Us section under conference and meeting space.
-Please call 256-0282 for general information or email firstname.lastname@example.org or Lisa.Moten@wvhepc.edu.
+Facilities request forms and pricing information can be viewed by clicking here.
+Please call 256-0282 for general information or email email@example.com or Lisa.Moten@wvhepc.edu for more information.

 Why should I choose the Erma Byrd Higher Education Center & Allied Health Wing for my higher education needs?

 Click here to find out why we are the best choice for your higher education needs.

 20. What are your procedures in the event of an emergency?